-THIS CLASS RUNS EVERY OTHER DAY, BEGINNING AT 7AM
+THIS CLASS RUNS EVERY OTHER DAY, FROM 7AM to 8:10AM

-•Designed to prepare students to achieve short term strength & conditioning goals as part of a lifelong active lifestyle.
+• Designed to prepare students to achieve short term strength & conditioning goals as part of a lifelong active lifestyle.

-This course involves students in developing individualized goals and implementing the training program to succeed.
-Evaluation: Training program development 25%; Training journal entries 25%; Practical participation 50%.
+• This course involves students in developing individualized goals and implementing the training program to succeed.

-•This option is for elite athletes that want to add to their
+• Evaluation: Training program development 25%; Training journal entries 25%; Practical participation 50%.

-current training program OR students that are committed to a healthy, active lifestyle, but due to timetable restraints are not able to schedule it into their regular course load.
+• This option is for elite athletes that want to add to their current training program OR students that are committed to a healthy, active lifestyle, but due to timetable restraints are not able to schedule it into their regular course load.